brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Java 18 is has some incompatibilities.
 At this time, I recommend using 17 over 18.

 - IBM's OpenJ9 is over 30% slower at server chunkgen in my tests.
-Tweaking it is a low priority on my todo list.
 If there are any flags that make it competitive with OpenJDK, please let me know on Discord or here: https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/issues/9

 Flag Explanations